Magnetic signatures of pressure-induced multicomponent superconductivity in UTe$_2$

 The symmetry of the superconducting order parameter in the SC1 state of UTe$_2$ remains an open and actively pursued question.
-Recent bulk-sensitive ultrasonic measurements \cite{theuss2023singlecomponent} suggest that the SC1 order parameter is single-component in character.
-However, the question of whether the gap function contains point nodes -- and if so, where on the Fermi surface they are located -- remains the topic of active debate.
-Measurements in CVT samples of thermal conductivity \cite{Metz_therm-trans2019}, NMR \cite{Fujibayashi_JPSP2022}, specific heat \cite{Kittaka_PhysRevResearch.2.032014}, scanning SQUID \cite{Molersuperfluid} and pulse-echo ultrasound \cite{theuss2023singlecomponent} were all interpreted as yielding results consistent with the presence of point-nodes located somewhere in the $k_c = 0$ plane \footnote{The authors of ref. \cite{Molersuperfluid} also noted their data would be consistent with a highly anisotropic full gap.}, consistent with the Fermi surface geometry of quasi-2D sheets that run along the $c$ direction \cite{AokidHvA_UTe2-2022,theo2023,eaton2024,weinberger2024pressureenhanced}.
-However, subsequent NMR \cite{matsumura2023NMR-aoki} and thermal conductivity \cite{suetsugu2023fully} studies in high-quality MSF samples have instead been interpreted as being consistent with a full superconducting gap that does not intersect the Fermi surface at any point~\footnote{We note that recent thermal transport measurements on a new sample generation grown in a Te-flux have been interpreted as indicating a nodal superconducting gap~\cite{hayes2024robust}}.
+Ultrasound measurements \cite{theuss24} suggest that the SC1 order parameter is single-component in character, but there is conflicting evidence regarding the existence and location of gap nodes: Measurements in CVT samples of thermal conductivity \cite{Metz_therm-trans2019}, NMR \cite{Fujibayashi_JPSP2022}, specific heat \cite{Kittaka_PhysRevResearch.2.032014}, scanning SQUID \cite{Molersuperfluid} and pulse-echo ultrasound \cite{theuss24}, as well as recent thermal transport measurements on a new sample generation grown in Te-flux were all interpreted in terms of point-nodes located in the $k_c = 0$ plane \footnote{The authors of ref. \cite{Molersuperfluid} also noted their data would be consistent with a highly anisotropic full gap.}, which is consistent with the Fermi surface geometry of quasi-2D pockets that run along the $c$ direction \cite{AokidHvA_UTe2-2022,theo2024,eaton2024,weinberger2024pressureenhanced,hayes2024robust}.
+By contrast, subsequent NMR \cite{matsumura2023NMR-aoki} and thermal conductivity \cite{suetsugu2024fully} studies in high-quality MSF samples have instead been taken to indicate a fully gapped pairing state.
+The question of whether the gap function contains point nodes -- and if so, where on the Fermi surface they are located -- thus remains the topic of active debate.